 Bats roost in trees, caves, mines and barns — any place that provides shelter from the weather, protection from predators and seclusion for rearing their young.
 They generally live together in groups called colonies, which can contain anywhere from 100 to several thousand individuals.

-As nocturnal creatures, bats sleep during the day and are awake at night.
+As nocturnal creatures, bats sleep during the day and are active at night.
 Some may fly up to 31 miles (50 kilometers) to find food during their nightly journeys.
-In the day, they sleep upside down from trees or the roofs of caves, holding on with their sharp claws.
+In the day, they sleep upside down, holding on to their roost with their sharp claws.
 [Flying Mammals: Gallery of Spooky Bats]

 Most bats eat flowers, small insects, fruits, nectar, pollen and leaves, though it depends on the type of bat.
 Megabats usually eat fruits, and microbats generally eat insects.

-Bats have some unique mating behaviors not seen in other animals.
-Male and female bats meet in hibernation sites, called hibernacula, where they breed.
+Bats exhibit unique mating behaviors not seen in other animals.
+Male and female bats meet at hibernation sites, called hibernacula, where they breed.

 It's not clear how the bats choose their mates, Altringham said, but it may be that females seek out the most agile males.
 During the swarming event, breeding pairs will go off to secluded spots in the cave to mate in private.

 Researchers have found that female short-nosed fruit bats perform oral sex on their mates to prolong the act; male Indian flying foxes do the same thing to females.